Spir-Group/github-migrate/README.md

 - Click any status pill to toggle it on/off
 - Click stat boxes (Total, Unsynced, etc.) to instantly filter by that status
 - Multiple filters can be active simultaneously
-- Filter by: UNSYNCED, QUEUED, IN PROGRESS, SYNCED, FAILED, UNKNOWN
+- Filter by: UNSYNCED, QUEUED, SYNCING, SYNCED, FAILED, UNKNOWN

 **Repository Name Filter:**
 - Text input on the right side of filters